US-India strategic alliance can’t be changed on Pak insistence: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-UNITED NATIONS: Foreign Minister Makhdoom Shah Mehmood Qureshi said on Thursday that US-India strategic alliance could not be changed on Pakistan insistence.
+UNITED NATIONS: Foreign Minister Shah Mehmood Qureshi said on Thursday that US-India strategic alliance could not be changed on Pakistan’s insistence.

+Foreign Minister Qureshi met European Union's High Representative of the European Union on Foreign Affairs and Security Policy, Federica Mogherini and discussed steps to strengthen cooperation between Pakistan and the EU.

 Pakistan acquired the GSP plus status in 2013 that grants member states duty-free access to 96 percent of Pakistani exports to the EU.